Aaron Brooks (American football)

-Aaron Lafette Brooks (born March 24, 1976) is a former American football quarterback who played in the National Football League (NFL) for eight seasons, primarily with the New Orleans Saints.
-He played college football at Virginia and was selected by the Green Bay Packers in the fourth round of the 1999 NFL Draft.
-After one season with the Packers, he was a member of the Saints for six seasons, where he led the franchise to their first playoff victory in 2000 against the defending Super Bowl champion St. Louis Rams.
-Brooks also became the first NFL quarterback to eliminate the defending Super Bowl champions in his first career postseason start.
-During his final season, he played for the Oakland Raiders.
+Aaron Lafette Brooks (born March 24, 1976) is an American former professional football quarterback who played in the National Football League (NFL) for eight seasons, primarily with the New Orleans Saints.
+He was a member of the Saints for six seasons, where he set the franchise records for regular season and career touchdown passes.
+Brooks spent his first season with the Green Bay Packers, who selected him in the fourth round of the 1999 NFL draft, and his final season with the Oakland Raiders.

-Brooks retired in 2007 as the Saints' leader in season and career touchdown passes.
+Brooks' most successful season was in 2000 when he led the Saints to their first playoff victory in franchise history.
 For his accomplishments with the franchise, he was inducted to the New Orleans Saints Hall of Fame in 2014.